The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 \subsection{Quasi-steady viral dynamics in spatial models}

 In the context of spatial models, the different time scale of the processes alone would not justify neglecting viral diffusion: indeed, we will see in the following that significantly different behaviours may arise.
 Nevertheless, in some biological scenarios it is reasonable to assume that viral particles do not spread far from infected cells, as explained in the Introduction.
-We may therefore assume that in some situations the infection is mainly driven by cell-to-cell contact and close-range free virions, hence ignoring viral dynamics.
+When this is the case, the infection is mainly driven by cell-to-cell contact and close-range free virions, hence it is acceptable to ignore viral dynamics.
 All this leads to the equation

 in the case of undirected movement (analogous to Eq. \eqref{eq:lv}) and